NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 The statement is true.

-A cell should have a plasma membrane because without it, there will be no container to hold the contents of the cell, and cells will not have any independent existence.
+A cell should have a plasma membrane because, without it, there would be no container to hold the contents of the cell, and cells will not have any independent existence.
 The plasma membrane should not be fully permeable or impermeable; rather, it should be selectively permeable to allow the exchange of important materials between the cell and its environment.
-The lipid bilayer that makes the plasma membrane contains protein molecules which act as a channel for the transportation of substances in the cell or out of the cell.
+The lipid bilayer that makes up the plasma membrane contains protein molecules that act as a channel for the transportation of substances in the cell or out of the cell.
 The fluid layer of lipid allows sure that only those molecules are passed through the plasma membrane that can travel easily through osmosis.

 Question:5